kamarianakis/glGA-SDK-public/README.md

 ## **APPENDICES**

 ## a.
-Why Python?
+Why Python

 Our objective in this SDK is two-fold:

 - a) we want to learn and understand key CG and underlying algebraic concepts as efficiently as possible, more than achieving absolute highest framerates.
 C/C++ are powerful but cluttered, error-prone low-level languages, that get in the way of this learning efficiency.
 - b) we want to provide rapid protoyping, algorithmic understanting experimentation and code equivalence between Python, C++ and C# across CPU and GPU frameworks and the two most prevailing, modern game engines (Unity and Unreal).